openedx-unsupported/devstack/docs/troubleshoot_general_tips.rst

 ------------------------------
 After provisioning and opening Studio, you may see an empty outline for the demo course.
 This usually means there is a disconnect between the block ids in mySQL and the corresponding data in Mongo.

-To fix, simply add a new subsection and publish.
+To fix this locally, simply add a new subsection and publish.
 The act of publishing should reload the whole course correctly.

+See https://github.com/openedx/devstack/issues/1073 for the GitHub issue tracking this bug.

 CORS error from login_refresh in MFE
 ------------------------------------